Skip to main content

 And there you have it: a running data pipeline that ingests metrics, aggregates them, and exposes the results through a GraphQL API which you can call in your applications.

-To stop the pipeline, interrupt it with CTRL-C.
+To stop the pipeline, interrupt it with CTRL-C and run (cd build/deploy; docker compose down -v).

 Customize API